Last Updated on April 15, 2023 by The Filtery

 Nylon

-The Pros: Although it’s synthetic, nylon is one of the “least bad” types of plastic when it comes to potential toxicity.
+The Pros: Although it’s synthetic, nylon is one of the “least bad” types of plastic when it comes to potential health concerns (as far as we currently know, anyway).

-Nylon is also very mold-resistant, which can be an important factor for some people with conditions that make them extra sensitive to mycotoxins.
+Nylon is relatively mold-resistant, which can be an important factor for some people with conditions that make them extra sensitive to mycotoxins, especially if your backpack is likely to get wet on a regular basis.

 Lastly, nylon can now be recycled in some places, which can help to keep some of this material out of our larger environment.